holochain/sim1h/README.md

 ## Usage

-Currently supported on the [sim1h-integration branch](https://github.com/holochain/holochain-rust/tree/sim1h-integration) of the Rust conductor.
-That branch supports a new `sim1h` network type, as well as a nix command to run a local dynamodb instance.
+Sim1h is available as of v0.0.31 of the [holochain-rust conductor](https://github.com/holochain/holochain-rust) as a new `sim1h` network type, as well as a nix command to run a local dynamodb instance.

-This branch will be merged "soon", at which point there will be native `sim1h` from the next conductor binary release.

 In your conductor config, use the following for the `network` config section: